Skip to main content

 Between your fifth and sixth month of pregnancy, your doctor will check your blood glucose level.
 This test can find gestational diabetes.
 This type of diabetes happens during pregnancy.
 It usually goes away afterward.

-Nearly 10% of pregnant women get this type of diabetes, says the American Diabetes Association.
+Up to 9% of pregnant women get this type of diabetes, says the American Diabetes Association.

 You may be at risk for gestational diabetes if you: